Skip to main content

 Playoffs

-Playoff configuration is customizable: start week, number of teams, lower bracket type, re-seeding, and two-week matchups.
-The final week of the NFL season should always be excluded.
+Playoff configuration is customizable by the commissioner: start week, number of teams, lower bracket type, re-seeding, and round duration.

 Default settings